 Armed men under the watch of Syrian security forces fire on protesters in central city of Homs, witnesses say.

-Security forces have fired at demonstrators in the southern city of Deraa as tens of thousands again took to the streets across Syria after Friday prayers to demand the downfall of President Bashar al-Assad, witnesses and activists said.
+Syrian security forces have fired at demonstrators in the southern city of Deraa as tens of thousands again took to the streets across the country after Friday prayers to demand the downfall of President Bashar al-Assad, witnesses and activists said.

 “They are firing at demonstrators in alleyways and people are running for cover.
 Protesters have been trying to avoid heavy security in main streets,” a resident of Deraa told the Reuters news agency.

 Security forces also used tear gas to try to disperse demonstrators in Deraa, witnesses said.
 There were no immediate reports of injuries there, but witnesses reported casualties in other parts of the country.

 It was the second incident involving an oil pipeline in a month, and the second time this week that authorities accused saboteurs of striking installations.

 Authorities said the pipeline carries crude from the oilfields in the oil-rich eastern Deir al-Zor to one of Syria’s two oil refineries in the coastal town of Banias, the main point of export for Syrian oil.
 The second oil refinery is in the central city of Homs.

 State TV said the blast hit near the western town of Talkalakh between Homs and Tartous, near the Tal Hosh dam, and left a 10-metre-deep crater.
 The TV said the “terrorist attack sought to cause oil to leak into